-“How many total years of experience do you have in credit control work?”
+“How many years experience do you have in credit control?”

-Not all applicants list their full job history on their CV – some just cover their last five years or so.
-If your candidate has been in the credit control sector for a long time, their CV might only cover their most recent credit control roles, and therefore not tell you everything you need to know.
+Not all applicants list their full job history on their CV, or include detailed information for older roles.
+So if your candidate has been in the credit control sector for a long time, their CV might not tell you everything you need to know.

 An applicant who has years of credit control work under their belt will have encountered a number of difficult scenarios and learned how to overcome each one.
 As such, they will be well-equipped to solve any issues or difficulties their department is confronted with.